nmccrory/ops-docs/lets_encrypt.md

   url: https://www.careincommon.com
 ```

-Then run update on the production-SITENAME jenkins job.
+Then run update on the production-SITENAME jenkins job. (e.g. https://leroy.nmdev.us/job/production-cic)
 The certificate willl automatically be applied for and added to the acmetool certificate renewal scheduler.
+And you will never have to worry about it ever again.